aluRamb0/HttpCacheHeadersMessageHandler/README.md

 ```

 # Usage
-First, register the services with ASP.NET Core's dependency injection container (in the ConfigureServices method on the Startup class)
+First, register the services with your dependency injection container

 ```
 services.AddHttpCacheHeadersMessageHandler(options =>